strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 ##### Patching Role and ClusterRole Bindings

-Another element that needs individualising for each Strimzi version are the `RoleBinding`s and `ClusterRoleBinding`s used by the operator.
+The `RoleBinding` and `ClusterRoleBinding` resources used by the operator also need to be tailored for each Strimzi version.
 Again we can apply a patch to these in the `kustomization.yaml`:

 Contents of `install-files/cluster-operator-0.43.0/patches/patch-role-references.yaml`